AriFordsham/GHCWiki/internships/jan-stolarek.md

 Other things to do:

-- improve Cmm dumping.
-I think that during pretty-printing of Cmm labels of the entry code of a closure are refered to as "info_table", while the label of the whole closure is refered to as "entry".
-This is confusing.
 - investigate opportunities for improving heap checks.
 An idea: if a worker knows its heap requirements it could pass them to the caller, thus avoiding the heap check.
 A question: how much time do we really spend on heap checks?